Willyce Kim: Career

 Kim's work has influenced writers such as Alexander Chee and Merle Woo and has been reviewed both in the LGBTQ press and the mainstream press.

 In 1985, Kim began working in the library at UC Berkeley where she served in a variety of supervisory positions in Doe Library for 25 years.

+Kim's 1985 novel Dancer Dawkins and the California Kid was re-issued by the University of Washington Press in 2023 as part of their Classics in Asian American Literature series.
+It includes a foreword by Eunsong Kim, an associate professor of English at Northeastern University.